Blog / Liquid Liquid Extraction System / Comparing Liquid-Liquid Extraction Unit Designs: Batch vs. Continuous Systems

 Q3: How do you optimize liquid-liquid extraction efficiency?

 A: Extraction efficiency can be optimized by controlling key parameters like temperature, mixing intensity, and contact time.
 Proper solvent selection, maintaining optimal phase ratios, and ensuring adequate interface area improve mass transfer.
-Regular monitoring of operating conditions and implementing feedback control systems help maintain peak performance.
+Regular monitoring of operating conditions and implementing feedback control systems helps maintain peak performance.

 Q4: What factors influence the selection between batch and continuous extraction systems?